MCCRACK3N/Cars./README.md

 This shows the list of all appointments and the ability to search by vin.

 ###### - List of Technicians: http://localhost:3000/technicians/
 This allows the user the see the current list of Technicians.
-This also displays all thier respective data to the viewers.
+This also displays all their respective data to the viewers.

 ###### - Create a Technician:http://localhost:3000/technicians/<int:pk>/
 This allows the user to create a technician with all the according data.
-This can allow the user to input all the technicians informaiton to be stored.
+This can allow the user to input all the technicians information to be stored.

 ###### - List an Appointment: http://localhost:3000/appointments/
 This list view is all the appointments that have not been completed , by cancel or finished.
 This shows all the data attached to the appointment, and also the ability to cancel or finish.